kyverno/kyverno/test/conformance/chainsaw/validate/clusterpolicy/cornercases/variable-substitution-failure-messages/README.md

 ## Description

-This test ensure Schema validation should validate the target resource rather than the trigger for the mutateExisting type of policy.
+This test ensures that variables are substituted correctly in the validation messages for `anyPattern`.

 ## Expected Behavior